tuganeb21/tuganeb21/README.md

-this is work 1 of the transaction teller
+this is work for transation teller work 1 and also the second work